+ Get A Luggage Tag

-Travel in style — to the beach and beyond — with this perfectly sized overnight bag.
-This beautiful bag was designed for travel, featuring hand-woven textiles, an interior pocket, and an exterior pocket.
+Travel in style!
+Pack this bag for sleepovers, road trips, and overseas adventures.
+This beautiful bag features hand-woven textiles, an interior pocket, and an exterior pocket.
 Move with ease using the leather shoulder strap and top leather handles.
 Every purchase empowers artisans in Guatemala working with Maya Traditions.

 - Approximately 22" long x 7" wide x 15" high

 - As with all handwoven items, slight variations will occur